dotnet/docs/docs/csharp/language-reference/keywords/in-parameter-modifier.md

 [!code-csharp-interactive[cs-in-keyword](../../../../samples/snippets/csharp/language-reference/keywords/in-ref-out-modifier/InParameterModifier.cs#1)]

-The preceding example demonstrates that the `in` modifier is unnecessary at the call site.
+The preceding example demonstrates that the `in` modifier is usually unnecessary at the call site.
 It is only required in the method declaration.

 > [!NOTE]
 > The `in` keyword can also be used with a generic type parameter to specify that the type parameter is contravariant, as part of a `foreach` statement, or as part of a `join` clause in a LINQ query.
 For more information on the use of the `in` keyword in these contexts, see [in](in.md) which provides links to all those uses.